tunderdomb/treant/docs/Custom components.md

 Custom components can define their own api on their prototype, and do initialization in their own constructor.
+Via mixins, there can be any number of constructors, which during creation will be called in the order theye were defined.
+This way mixins can hook into component creation too.

 A custom components constructor is always called after the base `Component`'s.